 Navigate and scale the image using the Navigator.
 In the Navigator you can see the reduced copy of the image.
 The red frame shows the part of the image that is now visible in the Image Window; the areas outside the frame will be shaded.
 Drag the frame to make other parts of the image visible.
 To move the frame, bring the cursor inside the frame, press the left mouse button and, keeping it pressed, move the frame in the Navigator.

 Additionally, you can move the image in the Image Window with the scroll bars or by holding down the space bar, then holding down the left mouse button while moving the mouse.
-The mouse's scroll wheel can move the image up and down, and holding Ctrl (⌘ in Mac) – while using the scroll wheel will move the image left and right.
-Holding Alt (Option in Mac) will scale the image.
+The mouse's scroll wheel can move the image up and down, and holding Ctrl on Windows, ⌘ on Mac – while using the scroll wheel will move the image left and right.
+Holding Alt on Windows, Option on Mac will scale the image.
 Right-click on the scroll bar to activate the quick navigation menu.

 Use the slider or the buttons and , to scale the image in the Image Window.
 When you click on the button or move the slider to the right, the image scale increases.
 When you click on the button or move the slider to the left, the image scale reduces.